 - Focus on the jobs’ description and qualifications.
 How do your unique attributes and experiences align with them?

 - Take inventory of the different job titles that may have similar qualifications and use them to find additional opportunities.

 - Identify your work priorities.
 Is it salary?
 Commute time?
 Work culture?
 Benefits?
 Work hours?
 Vacation time?
 Work tasks?

 - Filter, filter filter.
 These can help you focus the search to match your experiences, career goals, and location preferences.

 - Respond to job posting and send your resume and cover letter to your connections for referrals.

 - Check out our guide for virtual job searching.

 Celebrate and Monitor your Progress

-Big or small, there are many reasons to celebrate during the search process.
+There are many big and small reasons to celebrate during the search process.
 Find opportunities to give yourself a round of applause or do a celebratory dance.
 Not only is it important to monitor your progress, it is essential to monitor your emotional and mental energy.
-The process may take longer than you anticipated (3-9 months), so stay organized, energized, and keep moving forward!
+The process may take longer than you anticipated (often 3-9 months), so stay organized, energized, and keep moving forward!

 - Follow up with all employers contacts by phone, email or virtual networking platforms.